 Step 1.
-Remove the two nuts holding the support list, and then remove the support list.
+Remove the two screws holding the sponge list, and remove the list.

 Step 2.
-Remove the two screws on the silicone string holder, and then remove the holder.
+Remove the two nuts holding the support list, and then remove the support list.

 6.7 Magnet - replacement

 Please observe that the numbering on the magnets in a magnet rack, always starts at "one" at the end where the connections are.
 (It does not refer to dot number, character number or column number!).